 Water Under Shingles is Damaging

 This should point out to builders to specify, install, and insist on adequate metal drip edge to give residential clients the most value for a relatively low-cost item.
 It is ironic that contractors who leave out the metal drip edge in an effort to save money lessen the long-term value of a home.
-It is an issue whose absence and consequential side effects may take years to discover.
-But, in all fairness to the consumer, it is an item that should be included to proved a quality installation.
+It is an issue whose absence and significant side effects may take years to discover.
+But, in all fairness to the consumer, it is an item that should be included to prove a quality installation.

 As you can see, roof edges are essential.
 Follow these tips to make sure yours is in the best shape.